suhr/papers/calg.md

 It's finds out, there's a way to eliminate variables in any expression without quotations.

 **Proposition 1:** Let `expr` be a fed concatenative expression without quotations, and let `t1`...`tN` are variables used in that expression.
 Then there exists an expression `pf` without variables, such as `t1,...,tN pf` returns the same values as `expr`.

 To prove the proposition 1, we need to proof a small lemma first.
-A *rewiring function* is a function which output consists of a subset of the function input values.
+A *rewiring function* is a function which output consists of a subset of the function's input values.
 Values can be droped, duplicated or reordered.
 For example, `a b c d -> a c b c`  is a rewiring function that drops `d` and duplicates `c`.

 Let we have some primitive rewiring functions: `dup` is `a -> a a`, `swap` is `a b -> b a`, `drop` is `a -> `, `id` is `a -> a`.
 Then the following is true.